Slipknot Videography

 Director: M. Shawn Crahan

-Video: The Music Video displays the band performing the song live, with clips of their fans being excited, with much similarity to the "The Nameless" music video.
-Blister Exists wasnt put in Voliminal although the video was made up of random clips and performances from the DVD and then synced to the song.
+The Music Video displays the band performing the song live, with clips of their fans being excited, with much similarity to the "The Nameless" music video.
+The Blister Exists video was not put on the Voliminal: Inside The Nine dvd, although the video was made up of random clips and performances from the DVD and then synced to the song.

 The Nameless